-In concert with these values, our expectations of you as a student are that you will be honest, respect others and yourself, be accountable and committed to doing your very best, give constructive feedback to us and to your peers, participate fully in the learning process, be reflective in your learning and practice, adhere to standards, and understand all of the privileges, rights, and responsibilities of being a student in the Program of Nutrition and Dietetics, College of Health Professions and Pace University.
-As part of these responsibilities, you are required to be familiar with and abide by the Coordinated Master of Science in Nutrition and Dietetics Program Handbook.
-Our goal is to provide you with the tools to be the best you can be-excellent Registered Dietitian-Nutritionists of the highest caliber!
+In concert with these values, our expectations of you as a student are that you will be honest, respect others and yourself, be accountable and committed to doing your very best, give constructive feedback to us and to your peers, participate fully in the learning process, be reflective in your learning and practice, adhere to standards, and understand all of the privileges, rights, and responsibilities of being a student in the Nutrition and Dietetics program, College of Health Professions, and Pace University.
+As part of these responsibilities, you are required to be familiar with and abide by the Coordinated Master of Science in Nutrition and Dietetics Program (handbook).
+Our goal is to provide you with the tools to be the best you can be, excellent Registered Dietitian Nutritionists of the highest caliber!

-This Handbook will guide you through the standards, policies and practices set forth by the faculty of the Program in Nutrition and Dietetics.
+This handbook will guide you through the standards, policies and practices set forth by the faculty of the Nutrition and Dietetics program.
 This handbook will be updated annually, so please refer to it frequently as an important resource for your daily work.
-An electronic copy is provided and can also be accessed through the M.S. in Nutrition and Dietetics Program's webpage.
+An electronic copy is provided and can also be accessed through the MS in Nutrition and Dietetics program's webpage.
 In addition to the program specific policies, students must be familiar with and abide by all University policies.
-If there is a conflict between this Handbook and a University policy, this Handbook will govern.
-If you have any questions about the interpretation or application of any policy, please contact the Chair.
+If there is a conflict between this handbook and a University policy, this handbook will govern.
+If you have any questions about the interpretation or application of any policy, please contact the chair of the Nutrition and Dietetics department (chair).